Satrapy of Armenia

 The Satrapy of Armenia (𐎠𐎼𐎷𐎡𐎴 or 𐎠𐎼𐎷𐎡𐎴𐎹, Arminiya), a region controlled by the Orontid dynasty (570–201 BC), was one of the satrapies of the Achaemenid Empire in the 6th century BC that later became an independent kingdom.
-Its capitals were Tushpa and later Erebuni.
+Its capital were Erebuni.

 History

 Orontid dynasty

 The Orontid dynasty, or known by their native name, Eruandid or Yervanduni, was an Iranian hereditary dynasty that ruled the satrapy of Armenia, the successor state to the Iron Age kingdom of Urartu (Ararat).
 It is suggested that it held dynastic familial linkages to the ruling Achaemenid dynasty.
 (Note: It is not known whether the Yervandunis were ethnically Armenian.
 They probably had marriage links to the rulers of Persia and other leading noble houses in Armenia.)
 (Note: Although the origins of the Ervanduni [Orontid] family is not clear, historians suggest dynastic familial linkages to the ruling Achaemenid dynasty in Persia.)
 Throughout their existence, the Orontids stressed their lineage from the Achaemenids to strengthen their political legitimacy.

 Members of the dynasty ruled Armenia intermittently during the period spanning from the 6th to at least the 2nd centuries BC, first as client kings or satraps of the Median and Achaemenid empires and later, after the collapse of the Achaemenid empire, as rulers of an independent kingdom, and later as kings of Sophene and Commagene, which eventually succumbed to the Roman Empire.

 Following the demise of the Achaemenid Empire, the Satrapy of Armenia was incorporated into Alexander's empire.
 After Alexander's death, the Orontids gained independence from 321 BC until 301 BC when the Kingdom of Armenia fell to the Seleucid Empire.
 In 212 BC, Xerxes, King of Armenia revolted against the Seleucids but capitulated when besieged at his capital, Arsamasota, by Antiochus III.